About the PGCE

 What is our course like?

-The Loughborough PGCE Course trains individuals to teach the 11-18 age range.
-It is formally registered with the National College for Teaching & Leadership (NCTL) as an 11-16 QTS (Qualified Teacher Status) course with post-16 enhancement.
-In effect, this means that all individuals on the PGCE Course will experience teaching the 11-16 curriculum as well as post-16, and will be qualified to take up teaching posts in all secondary schools covering the 11-18 age range.
+The Loughborough PGCE course trains individuals to teach the 11-18 age range.
+It is formally registered with the Department for Education as an 11-16 QTS (Qualified Teacher Status) course with post-16 enhancement.
+In effect, this means that all individuals on the PGCE course will experience teaching the 11-16 curriculum as well as post-16, and will be qualified to take up teaching posts in all secondary schools covering the 11-18 age range.

 The Loughborough PGCE has been designed by university staff and teachers from schools, and is intended to set you on the path to becoming a well informed and reflective professional.
 The heart of the course is the development of your teaching competences.
 The course lasts 36 weeks and will give you teaching experience in two different secondary schools.
 Two thirds of the course is spent in schools where you will have the support and guidance of experienced teachers.
 For the rest of the time, you will work in the university with tutors and teachers who prepare you for your school experience, and guide you in making the important links between the theoretical and practical components of the course.

 - learn how to teach and relate to young people in a variety of learning situations;